hikari-no-yume/ponyplace/README.md

 2. `cd` into the `server` directory and do `npm install`.
 This is equivalent to `npm install websocket` to get [WebSocket-Node](https://github.com/Worlize/WebSocket-Node) (which itself requires node-gyp, do `sudo npm install -g node-gyp` first) and `npm install keypress` to get the keypress module.
 3. Make sure `server/data_user` is writeable.
 4. Run `server.js` (add `--debug` switch if running locally)
 5. Run a web server at the same hostname.
-When debugging, run one at `localhost:8000`.
-Note that it expects, for login verification purposes, the production server to always be called `ponyplace.ajf.me` and be on port 80.
+Make sure the origin matches up.